MeiL55/t4t-hr-automation/README.md

 ## About the Organization

-**Teens 4 Teens**, a 501(c)3 non-profit, empowers young women, and their economies, globally with period care and menstrual education so that no one has to suffer in silence.
+**[Teens 4 Teens](https://www.teens4teens.net/)**, a 501(c)3 non-profit, empowers young women, and their economies, globally with period care and menstrual education so that no one has to suffer in silence.
-Check our website: https://www.teens4teens.net/ for more details.

 ---